aleksanianhayk/cyberschool/README.md

 cyberschool/
-├── frontend/       # Contains the complete React Vite application └── backend/        # Contains the Node.js Express server and all related API logic
+├── frontend/       # Contains the complete React Vite application └── backend/        # Contains the Node.js Express server and all related API logic └── node_modules # Contains all the external dependencies and packages required for the application to function.
+(Express.js, GoogleAI, MySql, Encription etc.)
 ```

 ---